 Su, R. (2011).
 The assembly, representation and consumption of cultural tourism.
 In: The Tourism PhD Colloquium in Universitat de Girona.
 Girona, 3rd June, 2011.

-Research Assistant, project ''Assessment of poverty reduction and inter-sectoral linkages in Lao PDR'' for UNCTAD, 2013
+Research Assistant for ''Assessment of poverty reduction and inter-sectoral linkages in Lao PDR'' for UNCTAD, 2013.

-Festival Evaluator, project ''Evaluation of the Settle Storytelling Festival'' for Heritage Lottery Funding Bid, 2012
+Festival Evaluator for ''Evaluation of the Settle Storytelling Festival'' for Heritage Lottery Funding Bid, 2012.

-Researcher, project ''Paying over the odds'' for Church Action on Poverty, 2009
+Researcher for ''Paying over the odds'' for Church Action on Poverty, 2009.

 Reviewer: Student Engagement and Experience Journal